DOI-USGS/gage-conditions-gif/README.md

 #### Update the dates

-Go to `viz_config.yml` and make sure that the start/end entries for both `vizDates` and `wheelDates` are appropriate. `vizDates` refer to the dates that will be shown as animation frames and for which data will be pulled. `wheelDates` should be the start/end dates for the current water year and are used to construct the date wheel visual on the bottom left of the animation.
+Open `viz_config.yml` and make sure that the following items are correct:

+1. Start/end entries for `vizDates`, which refer to the dates that will be shown as animation frames and for which data will be pulled.
+1. Start/end entries for `wheelDates`, which refer to the start/end dates for the current water year and are used to construct the date wheel visual on the bottom left of the animation.
+These shouldn't need to change every quarter.
-Next, scroll down in `viz_config.yml` and ensure that the field `title_cfg > subtitle` shows the appropriate dates.
-While you're at it, update the same field but in the commented out area which will be used later to create an Instagram version of the animation.
+1. The text for `title_cfg > subtitle` shows the appropriate dates.
+There are two instances of this item in the file, one is commented out further down the page in the "Instagram version" of the animation `viz_config.yml` (we will cover how to use that later).

 We typically build these quarterly and kickoff this step immediately after a quarter has ended.
 So, we start this step on ...